BitcoinDesign/Guide/guide/private-key-management/schemes.md

 ## Picking a scheme for your product

 Now that you have a clear picture of your use case, target audience and risk vectors we can consider which schemes might be suitable for your product.

+Here's an illustration of the spectrum of suitable schemes for use cases ranging from low value and casual usage, to high value and critical usage.

 {% include picture.html
    image = "/assets/images/guide/private-key-management/schemes/spectrum.png"